-The Company has set up an Audit Committee composed of Vincent Mifsud, Frederick Mifsud Bonnici and Anne Marie Tabone.
-Ms Tabone has resigned from the Board of Directors and this Committee on 5 November 2012 and shall be replaced in due course.
-Frederick Mifsud Bonnici, the chairman of the Audit Committee, is also an independent member of the Committee and is competent in accounting and/or auditing in view of his professional knowledge as a warranted accountant.
+The Audit Committee is composed of Vincent Mifsud and Frederick Mifsud Bonnici.
+Frederick Mifsud Bonnici, the Chairman of the Audit Committee, is also an independent member of the Committee and is competent in accounting and/or auditing in view of his professional knowledge as a warranted accountant.
 The Audit Committee's primary objective is to assist the Board in dealing with issues of risk, control and governance; and in reviewing the Company's reporting processes, financial policies and internal control structure.
 The Audit Committee also oversees the conduct of the external audit and facilitates communication between the Company's Board, management and external auditors.
-The Board has set formal terms of establishment and the terms of reference of the Audit Committee that establish its composition, role and function, the parameters of its remit as well as the basis for the processes that it is required to comply with.
-The Audit Committee is a sub-committee of the Board and is directly responsible and accountable to the Board.
+The Board has set formal terms of reference of the Audit Committee that establish its composition, role and function, the parameters of its remit as well as the basis for the processes that it is required to comply with.
+The Audit Committee is a sub-committee of the Board.